wso2/cellery/README.md

 #### 1. Local Setup
 This will setup the local environment, by creating a virtual machine with pre-installed kubeadm and cellery runtime.

-1) As mentioned above this can be installed with interactive mode by selecting Create > Local > Basic or Complete options or executing inline command with `cellery setup create local [--complete]`.
+1) As mentioned above this can be installed with [interactively](#interactive-mode-setup) by selecting Create > Local > Basic or Complete options or executing [inline command](#inline-command-mode-setup) with `cellery setup create local [--complete]`.

 2) Add below to /etc/host entries to access cellery hosts.
     ```
     192.168.56.10 wso2-apim cellery-dashboard wso2sp-observability-api wso2-apim-gateway cellery-k8s-metrics idp.cellery-system pet-store.com hello-world.com my-hello-world.com
     ```
-3) Once the installation process is completed, you can [create your first cell](#build-and-deploy-your-first-cell).
+3) Once the installation process is completed, you can [quick start with cellery](#quick-start-with-cellery).

 #### 2. GCP
 To create a GCP based cellery installation, you need to have GCP account and [Gloud SDK](https://cloud.google.com/sdk/docs/) installed in your machine.
 Follow the below steps to install cellery into your GCP.

 1. Use gloud init command and create a project if not exists.
-Make sure gcloud is configured to the project which you want to install cellery runtime.
+Make sure gcloud is configured to the project which you want to install cellery runtime, and also billing is enabled.
     ```
     gcloud init
     ```